 How to start tracking your calibration

 The prerequisite is a decision record — specifically, records that include a numerical confidence score captured at the time of the decision, before the outcome was known.
-This is why retrospective confidence is nearly worthless for calibration purposes: memory adjusts the score toward the eventual outcome.
+This is why retrospective confidence is nearly worthless for calibration purposes: memory adjusts the score toward the eventual outcome, which destroys the signal you're trying to measure.

 Once you have a year or more of records, you can start to see patterns.
 The most useful questions to ask of your own data: